 - Reconnecting Sage: did you go into the Sage 50 tab in each sales channel and click the Connect to Sage button?
 Did you create your two new user logons in Sage?

 - Statuses: Open each sales channel and check the Statuses tab.
+Do you have the relevant statuses ticked for Download in the top half of the screen?
 Do you have anything ticked for Post To Accounts in the bottom half of the screen?

-If you're looking to take advantage of our improved Stock Upload function to synchronise stock levels from Sage back to where you're selling online, click here for the guide to that.
-LINK
+If you're looking to take advantage of our improved Stock Upload function to synchronise stock levels from Sage or Xero back to where you're selling online, click here for the guide to that.

 We've got plenty of guidance around all aspects of Tradebox One available in our knowledgebase here.
 The Integration Guides section covers all the different channel types, basically anything within the Channels screen, and the Knowledgebase section covers everything else.